Table of Contents

 Effects of the renin-angiotensin-aldosterone system

-When blood pressure decreases, renin is liberated.
+When blood pressure decreases in the efferent arteriole of the glomerulus, renin is liberated.
 It splits angiotensinogen into angiotensin I. This is converted into angiotensin II by ACE.
 Angiotensin II has several effects:

 - Stimulation of sodium reabsorption in the proximal tubule